However, it’s not a disease — it is what happened because of the primary disease. Your

 - Hyperthyroidism and other endocrine diseases (diabetes)

-You can’t know for sure which one of these has led to your cat suffering from gastroenteritis unless you take your pet in for a checkup.
+You can’t know for sure which one of these has led to your

 The two most common clinical signs of gastroenteritis in our feline friends are vomiting and diarrhea.
 But as you know, cats can vomit because of hairballs, when you change their food, because they’ve ingested a foreign body while they were outdoors, or from a variety of other reasons.